 4. Select the appropriate input on the front of the receiver

-After plugging your TV into the back of your receiver, you plugged it into one of the many sets of similar inputs.
+After plugging your TV into the back of your receiver, you plug it into one of the many sets of similar inputs.

 These are there to allow you to plug several devices into a single receiver.
 Selecting one of the inputs will allow you to use that specific device.
 Press the ‘input’ button which activates the inputs you’ve plugged into your TV.